Mangu/AzureIoTHandsOnLabs/Module5/readme.md

 1. Using Device Explorer again, click on the **Call Method on Device** tab
 2. Change the Method name to LEDOn or LEDOff and click on Call Method.
 Everything should work just as in lab 2.
 ![Device Explorer](/images/m53.2.PNG)
-3. Unlike cloud to device commands, direct methods will immidialty return a response.
+3. Unlike cloud to device commands, direct methods will immediately return a response.
 End your putty session, stop the script and repeat step 3.2.
 You should get an error like this:
 ![Device Explorer](/images/m53.3.PNG)